-We applied to have our ordinary shares listed on the Nasdaq Global Select Market under the symbol "MGTX."
+Our ordinary shares have been approved for listing on the Nasdaq Global Select Market under the symbol "MGTX."

 SHARES ELIGIBLE FOR FUTURE SALE

 Immediately prior to this offering, there was no public market for our ordinary shares.
 Future sales of substantial amounts of ordinary shares in the public market, or the perception that such sales may occur, could adversely affect the market price of our ordinary shares.